-Outrig is open-source, runs 100% locally, and and your application data never leaves your machine.
+Outrig is open-source, runs 100% locally, and your application data never leaves your machine.

 Get instant visibility into your logs with intuitive, interactive search.
-Filter as you type with exact matching, fuzzy search, and regex patterns—no hunting through files or crafting complex queries.
+Filter as you type with exact matching, fuzzy search, and regex patterns—no hunting through files or crafting complex queries with grep, sed, and awk.

 Register variables once, then watch them update every second.
 Supports data formatted as JSON or %#v